-All the time in the world is to be published by Cinnamon Press in 2017.
+All the time in the world was published in Feb 2017 by Cinnamon Press.
+To read more about it look here

 Exquisitely observed, this highly charged and affecting novel takes us on an epic journey with larger than life characters and animals that experienced extraordinary brutality during a devastating war, along the way asserting the importance of individual stories against a backdrop of loss on an enormous scale.
 Humane, poignant and gripping, What the horses heard is a must-read novel for the centenary of World War I.